MPhil in Engineering

 As a research student working in the Department of Engineering, you will have both a Supervisor and an Adviser.
 Your supervisor is responsible for guiding your research and training, and you will meet regularly to discuss your work.
 Contact with your adviser is less frequent, but they will also take an active interest in your progress.
 At the end of your first year, you will write a report on your research to date, and discuss your work with your adviser and an examiner.
 At the end of three years of research in Cambridge, you will submit a more substantial dissertation on your research and have an oral examination.

 You will be expected to develop your communication skills in a variety of ways.
 All students are required to participate in a Research and Communication Club: activities vary, but will include opportunities to give oral or written presentation on your work.
 Most students also regularly present the results of their research at Departmental seminars, and quite possibly at national or international conferences.

 You will be expected to engage in the many opportunities that are available to develop Transferable Skills.
-In your first year of the PhD, you are recommended to spend 10 days a year undertaking skills training and will be required to present a training log at the end of the year, detailing activities undertaken.
-For instance, you might choose to learn a foreign language.
+In your first year of the PhD, you are recommended to spend 10 days a year undertaking skills training.
 There may also be opportunities to teach small groups of engineering undergraduates.
 By doing this for a few hours each week, you not only earn extra money and widen your experience, but also gain valuable experience in explaining engineering concepts.